vsrinivas/fuchsia/docs/kernel_cmdline.md

 This is useful for platforms lacking an RTC, where the UTC offset would otherwise remain at 0.

+## devmgr\.require-system=\<bool\>

+Instructs the devmgr that a /system volume is required.
+Without this, devmgr assumes this is a standalone Zircon build and not a full Fuchsia system.

 ## driver.\<name>.disable

 Disables the driver with the given name.
 The driver name comes from the